specklew/Green-Game/README.md

 ## Branches
 Each component should have its own branch named `component_{component name}`.
 Please create a pull request after being done with your branch.

+## Additional notes
+**Please don't use threading in your application since WebGL doesn't support it!!**